Patient-specific prediction of glioblastoma growth via reduced order modeling and neural networks: Acknowledgements

 \section{Acknowledgements}

 This work was partly supported by MUR through the grants PRIN 2020 Research Project MATH4I4 and Dipartimento di Eccellenza 2023-2027.
 DR and FB have been partially supported by the PRIN 2022 project \emph{Mathematical models for viscoelastic biological matter}, Prot.
 202249PF73 -- Funded by European Union - Next Generation EU -- Italian Recovery and Resilience Plan (PNRR) - M4C1, CUP D53D23005610001 for DR, CUP J53D23003590008 for FB.
+PV and PZ acknowledge the support of the grant MUR PRIN 2022 No. 2022WKWZA8 Immersed methods for multiscale and multiphysics problems (IMMEDIATE) funded by the Next Generation EU Program, Mission 4, Comp.
+2, CUP D53D23006010006.
+DR, SG, and PC are members of \emph{Gruppo Nazionale di Fisica Matematica} (GNFM), while PV, FB, AM, and PZ are members of \emph{Gruppo Nazionale per il Calcolo Scientifico} (GNCS) of Istituto Nazionale di Alta Matematica (INdAM).